githubtraining/react-course/responses/11_congrats.md

 ## Congratulations!

 Congratulations on finishing Introduction to React.
-To update your local course, use `git checkout master` and `git pull`.
+To update your local course, use `git checkout main` and `git pull`.

 Although this course certainly doesn't mean you are a React expert, we hope you have the tools to explore further content on your own.
 Here are some cool resources for further learning: